 Parents of babies might hesitate to bring their littlest ones to Disneyland, figuring that they won’t remember anything.
 Take them anyway.
 The music, the colors, the joyful atmosphere, and the gentler rides: Toddlers will soak it all in with wonder-filled eyes.
 It doesn’t hurt that it’ll never be easier to get them in the park, since ages 2 and younger get in free.

-Should you forget something, the parks’ two baby centers (located at the end of Main Street, U.S.A., next to First Aid in Disneyland Park and across from The Bakery Tour in Pacific Wharf in California Adventure) are stocked with gear like nursing chairs and training toilets, plus diapers, wipes, baby food, and formula for purchase.
+Should you forget something, the parks’ two baby care centers (located at the end of Main Street, U.S.A., next to First Aid in Disneyland Park and across from The Bakery Tour in Pacific Wharf in California Adventure) are stocked with gear like nursing chairs and training toilets, plus diapers, wipes, baby food, and formula for purchase.
 Every restroom at Disneyland has at least one changing table.

 Preschoolers (ages 3 to 5)